 In this tutorial, we will show you how to install Netdata on Debian 10.
 For those of you who didn’t know, Netdata is an open-source real-time Linux server performance monitoring tool with a beautiful web front-end.
-Netdata comes with simple, easy to use and extensible web dashboards that can be used to visualize the processes and services on your system.
+Netdata comes with simple, easy-to-use, and extensible web dashboards that can be used to visualize the processes and services on your system.
 You can monitor CPU, RAM usage, disk I/O, network traffic, and Postfix using Netdata

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Netdata real-time server monitoring tool on a Debian 10 (Buster).
+I will show you the step-by-step installation of the Netdata real-time server monitoring tool on a Debian 10 (Buster).

 Install Netdata on Debian 10 Buster